Habitat for Humanity

 As President & CEO of KWR Approvals Inc., Kevin W. Riles has extensive and active involvement in the land development, municipal planning and government approvals, real estate and business community.
 During his career Kevin has held senior management positions and roles in land development, municipal planning and government approvals, real estate, and project management.
 He is a graduate of Dalhousie University Bachelor of Arts, Nova Scotia College of Geographic Sciences Urban Planning and Henson College Local Government Administration Programs.

 He is currently Past President of the Urban Development Institute of Nova Scotia (UDI) and Canada which represents the Development Community in Nova Scotia and Canada

 Chair, Nominating & HR Committee

 Angela was born, raised, and has spent most of her life in Nova Scotia.
 She graduated from St. Mary’s University with a Masters in Industrial/Organizational Psychology and holds the Certified Human Resources Professional designation.

 For the last 7 years, Angela’s day-to-day focus has been the realm of HR, encompassing a broad range of employee and leadership needs.
-Her current role is with Lindsay Construction in Dartmouth, and she previously held roles with Sobeys Head Office in Stellarton.
+Her current role is Director of People and Culture at Crombie REIT and she previously held roles with Lindsay Construction and Sobeys Head Office in Stellarton.